cloudogu/usermgt/docs/gui/usermanagement_en.md

 * First name
 * Last name
 * Display name (displayed name of the user in the individual Dogus)
-* Email* (user will be notified by this email)
+* Email* (user will be notified via this email)
 * Password (for logging into the Cloudogu EcoSystem)
-* "User must change password at next login" (If this option is enabled, the user must change his/her password at the next login).
+* "User must change password at next login" (If this option is enabled, the user must change the password at the next login).

 \* A user's email address and username are **unique properties** and may therefore only be used for one account.
-When creating an account, the system checks whether the email address and username are unique.
+When creating an account, the system validates whether email address and username are unique.
 If this is not the case, you will receive a meaningful error message and you will be able to edit the account details.

 > Note that the username is **unchangeable** after the account has been created.